orcaclubpro/bfflender/src/app/_components/BrandGuidelines.md

 **Premium Accent**: The amber dot at the peak symbolizes excellence, achievement, and the premium service level clients receive.

 #### 2. Brand Representation
-**Visual Hierarchy**: Clean typography with "BFFLender" as the primary brand name, supported by "Institutional Mortgage Capital" as the positioning statement.
+**Visual Hierarchy**: Clean typography with "BFFLender" as the primary brand name, supported by "Your Best Food Forward" as the positioning statement.

 **Color Psychology**: Emerald represents growth and financial success, while amber conveys premium quality and warmth - perfect for relationship-focused financial services.